Kidnapped Costa Rican diplomat freed in Venezuela

 "My captors had the sense to return me alive.
 In other cases, kidnappings don't end that way," Cholele told Venezuelan state TV.
 "I'm very happy to be back."

-A police patrol found the diplomat before dawn, disoriented from a head injury and walking the streets of Charallave, a poor town in Miranda state about 15 miles (24 km) south of Caracas.
+A police patrol found the diplomat before dawn, disoriented from a head injury and walking the streets of Charallave, a poor town in Miranda state about 15 miles south of Caracas.

 "He was wandering in an unsuitable area, where people generally don't go at that hour.
 They asked him who he was and he began to tell his story," Elisio Guzman, the director of Miranda police, told private TV station Globovision.